-Rice water is right up there with jade rollers and hemp oil – it seems to be having a moment.
-It might feel like rice water came out of nowhere, it’s actually an ancient hair care method with a long history in Asia.
+Rice water is right up there with jade rollers and hemp oil – it seems to be having a moment in the spotlight.
+Although it may seem as though rice water came out of nowhere, it’s actually an ancient hair care method with a long history in Asia.

 For centuries, Japanese women used rice water to keep their floor-length hair healthy and thick.
 And women in China have been known to use rice water to keep the gray away until well into their 80s.

 So, it’s no surprise that rice water for hair has finally caught on in the West.
 It’s a magical elixir that, when used correctly, can prevent breakage and strengthen strands to help your limp locks grow long and thick.
 What’s not to love about that?

 Benefits of Rice Water for Hair

 Rice water is just the starchy, nutrient-packed water leftover after rice is cooked (or in some cases, soaked).

 Cooking rice, or any food, for that matter, in water leaches some of the vitamins and minerals from the food.
 And once the cooking is done, those nutrients linger in the water and can be used in a variety of beauty recipes.
 So, not surprisingly, rice water contains many of the same vitamins and minerals as the rice itself:

 It’s also loaded with starch, which is said to help strengthen hair so it can grow longer and thicker without breaking.

 The scientific research on rice water is lacking, but there’s a lot of anecdotal evidence (and centuries of experience) that sing rice water’s praises.
 It’s said to increase elasticity, which in turn reduces static and breakage from brushing.
 It’s also said to help repair damage and fortify strands by infusing them with depleted vitamins and minerals.